pablobagano/euclidean_distances/README.md

-# euclidean_distances
+# Euclidean distances
-Calculation of object A's Silhouette Score through OOP
+Exemple of how to calculate the Silhouette Score using OOP, along with a brief definition of Euclidean Distances and its use in Machine Learnig